dgarciarubio/AspNetCore.Examples.TerraformAzure/README.md

 The following deployment configurations are used:
   - Deploy an ASP.Net Core app to an Azure Web App running linux.
   - Deploy a contianerized ASP.Net Core app to an Azure Web App for Containers.
+  - Deploy a containerized ASP.Net Core app to an Azure Container Apps environment.

 It makes use of the following technologies and projects: